Tuileries Garden: Louis XV and Louis XVI – balloon flights, an invasion, and revolutionary ceremonies

 After the death of Louis XIV, the five-year-old Louis XV became owner of the Tuileries Garden.
 In 1719, two large equestrian statuary groups, La Renommée and Mercure, by the sculptor Antoine Coysevox, were brought from the king's residence at Marly and placed at the west entrance of the garden.
-Other statues by Nicolas and Guillaume Coustou, Corneille an Clève, Sebastien Slodz, Thomas Regnaudin and Coysevox were placed along the Grande Allée.
+Other statues by Nicolas Coustou and Guillaume Coustou the Elder, Corneille Van Clève, Sébastien Slodtz, Thomas Regnaudin and Coysevox were placed along the Grande Allée.
 A swing bridge was placed at the west end over the moat, to make access to the garden easier.
-The creation of the place Louis XV (now Place de la Concorde) created a grand vestibule to the garden, though entrance to the north side of the garden, prior to the construction of Rue Saint-Honore by Napoleon, was obstructed by residences, convents and private gardens.
+The creation of the Place Louis XV (now Place de la Concorde) created a grand vestibule to the garden, though entrance to the north side of the garden, prior to the construction of Rue Saint-Honoré by Napoleon, was obstructed by residences, convents and private gardens.

-Certain holidays, such as August 25, the feast day of Saint Louis, were celebrated with concerts and fireworks in the park.
+Certain holidays, such as 25 August, the feast day of Saint Louis, were celebrated with concerts and fireworks in the park.
 Small food stands were placed in the park, and chairs could be rented for a small fee.
 Public toilets were added in 1780.

 A famous early balloon ascent, the first free flight of a manned hydrogen balloon, was made from the garden on 1 December 1783 by Jacques Alexandre César Charles and Nicolas Louis Robert.
 The King watched the flight from the tower of the palace.
 The first trial of the balloon was attended by the first American ambassador to Paris, Benjamin Franklin.
 The balloon and passengers landed safely at Nesles-la-Vallée, thirty-one miles from Paris.

-On 6 October 1789, as the French Revolution began, King Louis XVI and family were was brought against his will to the Tuileries Palace.
-The garden reserved exclusively for the royal family in the morning, then open to the public in the afternoon.
+On 6 October 1789, as the French Revolution began, King Louis XVI and family were brought against his will to the Tuileries Palace.
+The garden was reserved exclusively for the royal family in the morning, then open to the public in the afternoon.
 Queen Marie Antoinette and the Dauphin were given a part of the garden for her private use, first at the west end of the Promenade Bord d'eaux, then at the edge of the Place Louis XV.